 What is inclusive company culture?

 An inclusive company culture is one where the values of respect and acceptance of every individual are embedded in the behaviors of every employee.
 Inclusive companies have diverse, respectful cultures where all employees are accepted and appreciated for whom they represent.
 In an environment of equity and fairness with psychological safety as our number one priority, differences are celebrated, welcomed, and valued.
-Equity and fair treatment, transparency, and psychological safety are measured and role modeled by leaders at all levels.
+Equity and fair treatment, transparency, and psychological safety are measured and role modelled by leaders at all levels.

 In general, however, an inclusive company culture values and respects all employees, regardless of their background, identity or differences.
 This includes but is not limited to:

-• Race
+- Race

-• Ethnicity
+- Ethnicity

-• Gender
+- Gender

-• Sexual orientation
+- Sexual orientation

-• Disability
+- Disability

-• Age
+- Age

 Inclusive company culture recognizes the unique contributions that each individual can bring to the workplace.
 Inclusion is about more than just tolerating diversity; it’s about actively valuing it.
 By creating an inclusive culture, companies can tap into a broader pool of talent and creativity, resulting in a more dynamic and innovative workplace.